Efficacy and Safety Study of Rimegepant for the Acute Treatment of Migraine in Japanese Subjects (Japan Only)

 Subject has at least 1 year history of migraines (with or without aura), consistent with a diagnosis according to the International Classification of Headache Disorder, 3rd Edition, including the following:

-1. Migraine attacks present for more than 1 year with the age of onset prior to 50 years of age
+1. Migraine attacks present for more than 1 year with the age of onset prior to 50 years of age.

-2. Migraine attacks, on average, lasting about 4-72 hours if untreated
+2. Migraine attacks, on average, lasting about 4-72 hours if untreated.

-3. Not more than 8 attacks of moderate to severe intensity per month within the last 3 months
+3. Not more than 8 attacks of moderate to severe intensity per month within the last 3 months.

-4. Ability to distinguish migraine attacks from tension/cluster headaches
+4. Ability to distinguish migraine attacks from tension/cluster headaches.

-6. Less than 15 days with headache (migraine or non-migraine) per month in each of the 3 months prior to the Screening Visit and maintains this requirement during the Screening Period.
+6. Less than 15 days with headache (migraine or non-migraine) per month in each of the 3 months prior to Screening Visit and maintains this requirement during the Screening Period.

 7. Subjects on prophylactic migraine medication are permitted to remain on therapy if the dose has been stable for at least 3 months prior to the Screening Visit, and if the dose is not expected to change during the course of the study.

-8. Subjects with contraindications for use of triptans may be included provided they meet all other study entry criteria
+8. Subjects with contraindications for use of triptans may be included provided they meet all other study entry criteria.

 Exclusion Criteria: